 Menghini Winery

-For a different kind of tasting experience, Menghini Winery is worth the short drive out of town into the apple orchards.
-The setting is the main draw.
+For a totally different kind of tasting experience, Menghini Winery is worth the short drive out of town into the apple orchards.
+The setting is the main draw here.
 It is a working ranch surrounded by apple trees with outdoor picnic areas that frame the hills east of Julian.

 Tastings here feel more like a slow afternoon than a quick visit.
 Bring a blanket, grab a bottle, and sit outside if the weather cooperates.
 The wines are made from estate and regional grapes, and the tasting room staff focuses on small-production pours you will not find in a grocery store.